 Hopes for the Project

 Unhidden is slated for publication in 2024, and Mills is deep in the research phase.
-Still, he’s already looking ahead to his next big project, he says.
+Still, he’s already looking ahead to his next big project, he said.

 Mills may be diving into history with his books, but he says he’s constantly confronted with evidence that they’re more relevant today than ever.
 At the Outdoor Retailer Snow Show this January, Mills was given a photograph of a class of high school students holding copies of his first book, The Adventure Gap.
 They had all read it and absorbed its lessons.
 (Watch Mills explain some of the principles of that book in the video below.)